Lalwaniamisha789/Vehicle-Detection/README.md

 - Decreased accident frequency by optimizing traffic flow.

 ## Technology
-- **YOLOv5**: A powerful object detection model that uses a single forward pass of a convolutional neural network to detect vehicles in real-time.
-YOLOv5's efficiency makes it ideal for traffic management applications where real-time processing is essential.
+- **YOLO**: A powerful object detection model that uses a single forward pass of a convolutional neural network to detect vehicles in real-time.
+YOLO's efficiency makes it ideal for traffic management applications where real-time processing is essential.

 ## Installation
 1. Clone the repository: